Simspace/monorail/client/packages/monorail3/README.md

 ## Setup

-Note: we are in a `yarn workspaces` setup, so this project is not fully isolated from other dependencies.
+Note: we are in a `yarn workspaces` setup, so the dependencies in this package are specified in this `./package.json`, but the `yarn.lock` file is in the root workspaces directory.

 ```sh
 # From portal-suite root dir